 The most common of these dyes is carboxyfluorescein diacetate succinimidyl ester (or CFDA-SE).
 When this enters the cell, it is cleaved to the active form CFSE, which is amine reactive, binding to intracellular proteins, and has been used extensively for cell tracking and proliferation.

 The second class of dyes for proliferation are lipophilic dyes that bind to the cell membrane.

 These dyes are typically not fluorescent until they are incorporated into the cellular membrane, and over time distribute over the whole cell.
 There are a host of these dyes, one of the most popular is PKH26.
 Table 1 below lists some of the most common cell proliferation dyes available.

 There are many more dyes available, and a quick search of your favorite vendor’s catalog will reveal one that will work for your needs.
 The Molecular Probes Handbook is especially useful in selecting a dye for your experiment needs and instrument capabilities.

 Table 1: Some Common Cell Proliferation Dyes

-2. Validate your proliferation dye—make sure your cells like it!
+2. Validate your cellular proliferation dye—make sure your cells like it!